 Related Job Titles

-In the United States, there were 76,800 jobs for Photonics Technician in 2016.
+In 2016, there was an estimated number of 76,800 jobs in the United States for Photonics Technician.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Photonics Technician by 2026.
-Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.
+The BLS estimates 7,100 yearly job openings in this field.